Seán MacMahon: South Longford by-election

+In late 1917, after a 26-man Volunteer executive was established, it was decided to set up a headquarters staff.
 "Seven of the most prominent members of the resident executive met at the headquarters of the printers union at 35 Lower Gardener Street to select a chief of staff in March 1918.
-Those attending were Collins, Richard Mulcahy, Dick Mc Kee, Gearoid O Sullivan, Diarmuid O' Hegarty, Rory O’Connor and Seán Mac Mahon."
+Those attending were Collins, Richard Mulcahy, Dick McKee, Gearóid O'Sullivan, Diarmuid O'Hegarty, Rory O'Connor and Seán MacMahon".
+In 1919 MacMahon became quartermaster-general of the IRA, as the Volunteers had now come to be known.